EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Submit the request in writing

-Write to the LA SEND team requesting a personal budget for specified elements of provision.
+Write to the local authority SEND team requesting a personal budget for specified elements of provision.
 Reference section 49 CFA 2014 and the SEND Personal Budget Regulations 2014.
 Specify which payment route (direct payment, notional, third-party).

 4. 4

-The LA must consider and respond.
+The local authority must consider and respond.
 If accepting, agree the amount and arrangements.
 If refusing, get written reasons and consider whether to challenge through complaints process.

 5. 5